How-To Creole

 I am a teacher.

 • 1.
-To ask someone for his name in Haitian Creole, say Kòman ou rele? or Ki jan ou rele?
+To ask someone for their name in Haitian Creole, say Kòman ou rele? or Kijan ou rele?

 • 2.
-To ask someone where he is from, say Ki kote ou soti?
+To ask someone where they are from, say Ki kote ou soti?

 • 3.
-To ask someone what he does for work, say Ki travay ou fè? or Ki sa ou fè?
+To ask someone what they do for work, say Ki travay ou fè? or Kisa ou fè?

-Asking Someone to introduce himself to you in Haitian Creole
+Asking someone to introduce themselves in Haitian Creole

 Ki peyi ou soti?